 The Network was formed in 1991 to celebrate and support the proud heritage of minority students at IWU.
 The Network’s mission is to showcase accomplishments of diverse alumni, provide the conduit to support incoming and current minority students, and assist IWU in achieving a student population that is racially and ethnically diverse.

-For more information around involvement with the Minority Alumni Network, contact Mary Miller '07.
+For more information around involvement with the Minority Alumni Network, contact Mary Wilson '07.

 Recruit incoming MALANA students

 Mentor current students.